EBNull/gohome/README.md

 `golinks` supports storing options for each user in cookies.

-You can choose to enable `no-redirect`, which will show an intersital page to preview the link destination.
+You can choose to enable `no-redirect`, which will show an interstitial page to preview the link destination.

 Alternately, you can enable `no-chain`, which will show an error page locally instead of redirecting to the configured